 Symptoms

-• Device shows connected on Wi-Fi but app says offline
+- Device shows connected on Wi-Fi but the app says offline

 What usually causes it

-• Weak Wi-Fi signal at the charger location (garage walls and brick are brutal)
+- Weak Wi-Fi signal at the charger location (brick/garage walls are tough)

 Fixes that work most often

-• Improve coverage: mesh node, extender, or reposition router (best long-term fix).
+- Improve coverage: mesh node/extender near the garage (best long-term fix).

 6) Hub red light / “No response from server” (cloud connection issues)

-If you’re using a myenergi hub (or relying on the ecosystem), hub/server connectivity can be the culprit.
+If you’re using a myenergi hub (or relying on cloud features), hub/server connectivity can be the culprit.

 Symptoms